Kooringal Drive bridge replacement

 The damaged Kooringal Drive bridge is an important connection over Jindalee Creek, linking Kooringal Drive and Council parkland with state-owned land and the Centenary Highway Bikeway.

-The Department of Transport and Main Roads (TMR) Centenary Bridge Upgrade project runs directly adjacent to the Jindalee Creek and is scheduled to start construction in early 2023.
-This meant that our design to replace the pedestrian bridge needed to fully integrate with the State’s design for the bikeway and allow considerations for both projects to run side by side.
+The Department of Transport and Main Roads (TMR) Centenary Bridge Upgrade project runs directly adjacent to the Jindalee Creek and commenced construction in mid-2023.
+This has meant our design to replace the pedestrian bridge needed to fully integrate with Transport Main Roads (TMR) design for the Centenary Cycleway and allow considerations for both projects to run side by side.

-We have been working closely with the State Government to identify a new alignment and design that is suitable for the needs of the community, Council and TMR.
+We worked closely with the Queensland Government to identify a new alignment and design that is suitable for the needs of the community, Council and TMR.

 Development Application preparations

-In conjunction with this, our team have been working diligently with the Department of Agriculture and Fisheries (DAF) to prepare and submit a Development Application (DA) for our project.
+In conjunction with this, our team worked diligently with the Department of Agriculture and Fisheries (DAF) to prepare and submit a Development Application (DA) for our project.

-Jindalee Creek has an ‘Amber’ waterway classification under the DAF guideline and will be subject to a tidal works permit approval.
-This process can take up to six months to complete.
+Jindalee Creek has an ‘Amber’ waterway classification under the DAF guideline and is subject to a tidal works permit approval.
+The Development Approval was approved in the last week of August 2023.

 Interim detours